 A great family hike, this trail leads through the aptly named Bumpy Meadows to the pass for great views of the area.

 Access: AWD vehicle required.
 Follow directions to Mount Swansea.
 At the wooden sign, immediately turn right onto the paved Westrock Mine Haul Rd.
 Drive with caution, this is an active mining road.
 At 8.5km the road turns to gravel, stay to the right at the fork.
 At 14km stay to the left past the mine.
-The road then narrow, roughens, and the kilometre markings stop at this point.
+The road then narrows, roughens, and the kilometer markings stop at this point.
 Follow the main road, avoiding branch roads.
 The trailhead is at the end of the main road.